russ-schumacher/ats641_spring2023/lab1.md

 #### Mac/Linux

-- Download the [Miniconda bash installer](https://github.com/conda-forge/miniforge#mambaforge) for your platform.
+- Download the [Mambaforge bash installer](https://github.com/conda-forge/miniforge#mambaforge) for your platform.

 - After downloading the bash installer, open a command prompt (terminal app on the Mac).